eeyribas/RaspberryPi-Arduino-I2C-Comm/README.md

 - sudo ./build

-After installing the WiringPi library on Raspberry Pi, the SPI option should be enabled from the Raspberry Pi interface.
+After installing the WiringPi library on Raspberry Pi, the I2C option should be enabled from the Raspberry Pi interface.

 Arduino Used: Arduino Uno, Arduino Mega